 3) Develop your marketing strategy

-This is often overlooked because market domination is what all companies want and they want it yesterday!
-However, when one is entering a new market, focus on one area, one product, one problem at a time and get known for solving that problem really well.
+This is often overlooked because market domination is what all companies want and they want it yesterday.
+However, when entering a new market, focus on one area, one product, one problem at a time and get known for solving that problem really well.

 Carving out a reputation for being good at one thing helps create a foothold upon which one can spring from when developing further products and offerings because you will have brand recognition and loyalty.